Ismaestro/angular-example-app/README.md

 You can see how to use it, or develop a new one in the repository.
 Any doubts, please submit an issue or make a pull request.

 ## Travis CI

 We use Travis CI to run this tasks in order:
 * Linter
 * Tests
 * Build for production
 * Deploy in Github pages
-:)

 ## Contributing

 - Please see the CONTRIBUTING file for guidelines.
 - Create **pull requests, submit bugs, suggest new features** or documentation updates :wrench:

 ## Server

-This repo is using an API which is [a minimal app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes.
+This repo is using [a minimal app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes.

 ## Contributors